-Harira is a healthy combination of tomatoes and chickpeas thickened with lentils and pasta, and generously spiced with the aromatic flavors of Morocco.
+Harira is a healthy combination of tomatoes and chickpeas thickened with lentils and pasta and generously spiced with the aromatic flavors of Morocco.

 It is considered the national soup of Morocco, although it has been enjoyed for centuries throughout the greater Maghreb region of North Africa.
 With ancient and mysterious roots, it is one of those wonderful, traditional dishes that varies greatly from family to family and region to region.

-Harira is often eaten to break the daily fast during the month of Ramadan in Muslim cultures, and is usually enjoyed with dates and sweet cakes or cookies.
-I can completely understand why this soup would be so loved to break a fast – it’s loaded with goodies – pasta, legumes, veggies, and egg and meat if you like, plus it is savory and zingy, and happens to be easy on the tummy.
+Harira is often eaten to break the daily fast during the month of Ramadan in Muslim cultures and is usually enjoyed with dates and sweet cakes or cookies.
+I can completely understand why this soup would be so loved to break a fast – it’s loaded with goodies – pasta, legumes, veggies, and egg and meat if you like, plus it is savory and zingy and happens to be easy on the tummy.
 A winner all around!

-Although a Ramadan tradition, this dish is loved by many throughout the world, and can be eaten any time of year.
+Although a Ramadan tradition, this dish is loved by many throughout the world and can be eaten any time of year.

 Meat vs. Veggie harira

 Many versions of harira call for meat, especially lamb, but I wanted a lighter, more summery veggie soup.
 But don’t let that make you think this soup isn’t satisfying.
-The chickpeas, lentils, and vermicelli all serve to thicken things up, and turn the harira into a meal.
+The chickpeas, lentils, and vermicelli all serve to thicken things up and turn the harira into a meal.

 So what about the egg?

-When I was researching harira, I was surprised to see eggs in so many of the versions.
+When I was researching harira, I was surprised to see eggs in many of the versions.
 Some recipes call for whisking the egg with lemon juice before adding, while others call for simply drizzling beaten egg into the finished soup.
-The egg serves to thicken the harira, as well as add additional protein – a good thing if you are embarking on a fast like Muslims do during the month of Ramadan.
+The egg serves to thicken the harira, as well as add additional protein – a good thing if you are embarking on a fast as Muslims do during the month of Ramadan.
 I personally like the additional texture and interest the egg adds to the finished dish.